urbit/urbit.org-reloaded/content/docs/hoon/hoon-school/egg-timer.md

 --
 ```

-Finally, we define the remaining 8 unused but required Gall Agent armsas instances of the default arms provided in `/lib/default-agent.hoon`.
+Finally, we define the remaining 8 unused but required Gall Agent arms as instances of the default arms provided in `/lib/default-agent.hoon`.